-There are some techniques you can use to help you prepare for the end-of-course exam.
-Apply the same techniques to each chapter in your learning guide.
+There are some techniques you can use to help you prepare for the end-of-course test.
+Apply the same techniques to each section in your learning resource.

-- 1. Review the Chapter Goal.
+- Review the Section Goal.

 - 2. Re-read the Introduction.

 - 3. Review each Learning Objective.

 - 4. Change each heading and subheading into a question.
 Then answer the question.
 For example: